qpakzk/qpakzk.github.io/_posts/2018-02-06-[Perf] Process of Linux Kernel Contribution.md

 Cc: Namhyung Kim <namhyung@kernel.org>
 ```

-Otherwise, if you would like to use the editor like Vim, enter 'git commit -s' in the shell.
+Alternatively, if you're inclined to use an editor such as Vim:

 ```sh
 $ git commit -s
 ```

-And then the editor opens.
-Write messages to make a commit.
+Upon doing so, the editor will open.
+Craft your commit message as exemplified below:

 ```sh
 perf data: Document missing --force option